-1. It's the responsibility of HR/TAs to check the current permit's validity.
+- 1. It's the responsibility of HR/TAs to check the current permit's validity.
 It's not always so easy to see whether a person may change jobs without further action.
-In the first 24 months, the person is tied to the employer and role, while in the second period an employee may change employer, but must stay in exactly the same role.
-Few talented people change employers without that being part of a career path, hence in most cases, a new permit is needed.
+In the first 24 months, the person is tied to the employer and role.
+However, in the second period, an employee may change employers but must stay in exactly the same role.
+Few talented people change employers without that being part of a career path, hence in most cases, you will need a new permit.

-2. Even when you hire someone already in Sweden, the role must be advertised.
+- Even when you hire someone already in Sweden, the role must be advertised.
 The Migration Agency in Sweden will announce new requirements on June 1st.
-More documents are needed than before and the timelines can be expected to be longer.
+You will need more documents than before, and you can expect the timelines to be longer.

-3. When you find a skilled worker already in Sweden, it¨s good to know that many companies in Stockholm, Malmö, and Gothenburg sign housing leases on behalf of their employees.
+- When you find a skilled worker already in Sweden, it’s good to know that many companies in Stockholm, Malmö, and Gothenburg sign housing leaseson behalf of their employees.
 Not necessarily because they want to, but because they have to.
 If you hire a person that is already here, you may need to assume some of the responsibilities and services that the candidate has already rendered by the current employer.
-It's all about benchmarking and employer branding, we see that companies that offer comprehensive relocation packages are preferred by the prospects.
+It's all about benchmarking and employer branding, We see that companies that offer comprehensive relocation packages are preferred by the prospects.

-4. Savvy prospects will ask whether your company is on the certified list at the Migration Agency for faster applications. they have already heard of long timelines and not being able to travel during the renewal.
-In June, we will see a new VISA that will actually allow travel while the Migration Agency is processing the application.
+- Savvy prospects will ask whether your company is on the certified list at the Migration Agency for faster applications.
+They have likely already heard of long timelines and not being able to travel during the renewal.
+In June, we will see a new VISA.
+It will actually allow travel while the Migration Agency is processing the application.
 This is welcome news, many have missed weddings, funerals, and important family gatherings not least during the pandemic.

 Difficulties with Swedish immigration